Contextual Bandits with Cross-learning: Model and Preliminaries

 \subsection{Non-Contextual Multi-Armed Bandits}

 In the classic (non-contextual) multi-armed bandit problem, a learner chooses one of $K$ arms per round over the course of $T$ rounds.
-On round $t$, the learner receives some reward $r_{i,t} \in [0, 1]$ for pulling arm $i$ (where the rewards $r_{i,t}$ may be chosen adversarially).
+On round $t$, the learner receives some reward $r_{i,t} \in [0, 1]$ for pulling arm $i$ (where the rewards $r_{i,t}$ may be chosen adversarially and {may depend on $T$}).
 The learner's goal is to maximize their total reward.